arweavememes/arweave-wishlist/README.md

 ## Wishlist Items 📜
 _In no particular order_

+### Social applications owned and run by their users
+* Platforms that put ultimate control of online spaces in the hands of their users.
+* Examples of Arweave apps in progress in this area: [Decent Land](https://rgxotpmcqg2kgdpumj5zzhijus4dyuvicbf2epdhsg7hckvtamwq.arweave.net/ia7pvYKBtKMN9GJ7nJ0JpLg8UqgQS6I8Z5G-cSqzAy0), [Ecclesia Speech](https://twitter.com/EcclesiaSpeech), [PublicSquare](https://gist.github.com/samcamwilliams/811537f0a52b39057af1def9e61756b2).

 ### Educational materials
 * Enhanced and new documentation, tutorials and guides that can be shared with devs to support development on the Arweave protocol
   * Improved mining guides (documents/videos)